Published on April 5, 2020 – Last Updated on March 29, 2022

 The best position for the baby to be in when you are ready to deliver is to head down facing forward.
-Not only are you encouraged to take frequent walks, but when you sit down, you should be sitting straight up with no slouching on the sofa.
+Not only are you encouraged to take frequent walks, but when you sit down, you should be sitting straight up with no reclining on the sofa.
 Regular yoga is also a part of hypnobirthing.
-Doing yoga positions on all fours along with other activities helps the baby get into the right position.
+Doing yoga positions on all fours and other activities helps the baby get properly.

 Preparing The Pelvic Area

-During birth, you may need an episiotomy or you may tear in the perineal area.
-Hypnobirthing teaches you exercises that strengthen your pelvic muscles as well as teaching perineal massage.
+During birth, you may need an episiotomy, or you may tear in the perineal area.
+Hypnobirthing teaches you exercises that strengthen your pelvic muscles and teach perineal massage.
 Doing perineal massages from 34 weeks on can help reduce tearing during delivery.
-Hypnobirthing exercises also teach you to relax your muscles instead of straining when you are told to push.
-Not straining along with the pelvic floor exercises and the perineal massage will help your skin to stretch instead of tear.
+Hypnobirthing exercises also introduce you to relax your strengths instead of straining when you are told to push.
+In addition, not testing and pelvic floor exercises and the perineal massage will help your skin stretch instead of tear.

 Relaxation Techniques used in Hypnobirthing

 Hypnobirthing consists of two different parts breathing and meditations.
-Because every woman is different they may use different techniques to relax, therefore several relaxation techniques are taught during hypnobirthing classes.
+Because every woman is other, they may use various techniques to relax; therefore, several relaxation techniques are taught during hypnobirthing classes.